fkromer/eswp3/design_patterns/static_priority_pattern.rst

  * simplicity (Douglass 2002, p.
 163)
  * stability in sense of predictability of failing tasks in an overload situation (Douglass 2002, p.
 164)
- * optimality, you can’t do better with other scheduling strategies (Douglass 2002, p.
+ * optimality, you can't do better with other scheduling strategies (Douglass 2002, p.
 164)
  * scale-ability for large amounts of tasks (Douglass 2002, p.
 163)
  * analyze-ability for schedule-ability e.g. with the standard rate monotonic